Vickthour/Dsign/README.md

 # Dsign
-A mobile app UI built with React Native.
+A mobile app UI built with React Nat